 Most plants obtain the nutrients and moisture they need from the soil.
 Because Phalaenopsis orchids naturally grow on trees, they trap wind-blown plant and animal matter, grains of soil, mineral flakes and other nutrients between their tangled roots where they can be absorbed by the plant.

-Experts recommend fertilizing Phalaenopsis orchids once every other week or at least once a month only after its blooms have dropped.
-Fertilize your orchid with a weak solution of a balanced plant fertilizer
+Experts recommend fertilizing Phalaenopsis orchids once every other week or at least once a month only after their blooms have dropped, like many steps you take to care for your orchid, we recommend not doing this while your orchid is in bloom.
+Fertilize your orchid with a weak solution of a balanced plant fertilizer, we recommend diluting to ¼ strength.
+Also, make sure you skip watering on the weeks you fertilize to make sure you don’t overwater your plant.

-Step 1: Choose a fertilizer that contains equal amounts of nitrogen, phosphorus and potassium (look for 20-20-20 on the label).
+Step 1: Choose a fertilizer that has equal amounts of nitrogen, phosphorus and potassium (look for 20-20-20 on the label).

-Step 2: Fertilizer should be used at half-strength, so mix it with an equal amount of water before applying it to your orchid.
-You should skip watering on fertilizing days.
+Step 2: Fertilizer should be weakened, so mix it with at least an equal amount of water before applying it to your orchid.
+You may want to dilute it more, but make sure to do at least half.

 Step 3: Using a narrow-spouted pitcher, slowly pour the fertilizer into the pot, avoiding the leaves.
-Drain any excess solution.
+Drain any excess solution so your plant isn’t sitting in water.
 Repeat once or twice a month.

 That's all there is to it!
 Fertilizing your orchid is easy and will keep it healthy as it rests.
 The resting period typically lasts about nine months before your orchid will rebloom.